Florida is Kind to Canines Updated 2-22-2010 doortosummer.com

 I just wanted to let you know that the dog-unfriendly grip of Collier County government has loosened a bit and they have given us a new dog park where dogs can run free in an enclosed area.
 It is located in Veteran's Memorial Park and is called "Rover Run."
 They supply two fresh doggie drinking fountains, a waste baggie dispenser, and a brightly painted fire hydrant right in the middle of the run.
 Just fabulous!!
 (Thank You - M. A. Scotti)

-has been changed from Naples to North Naples.
-This dog park is 4 miles
+and has been changed from Naples to North Naples.
+This dog park is

-north of Naples.
-The way it is no way Naples City Government appears to
+4 miles north of Naples.
+The way it is no way Naples City

-have had something to do with it.
-They would not
+Government appears to have had something to do with it.
+They would

 (Thank You - D. Jenkins)

 More: I, too live in dog-unfriendly Naples, Florida.
 I tried the new Veterans Park for dogs off Immokalee Road in North Naples.
 They do have two areas fenced off, one for the little guys and the other for larger dogs.
 It has the double gate system, which is great if you have a lot of dogs coming and going.
 But otherwise, it's not much at all.
 In rainy season, you will have to watch your dog play in stagnant water and of course the mosquitoes are horrific.
 The area is very small..
 As far as the Dog Beach at Lover's Key in Bonita, IT IS NASTY!!!.
 You have to park close to the highway, and literally wade through stagnant, smelly water , through a mangrove type area to let your dog off-leash.
 There is NO beach at all, just rocky, weedy areas you can't even put a lawn chair on.
 There were many dogs there, perhaps 50-75, and I could smell the stench from irresponsible pet owners who obviously didn't pick up after the furry friend.
 This is a disgrace to Collier County and probably a health hazard.

 (Thank You - Brenda A)